Ting Tsung and Wei Fong Chao Foundation

 Board and Family Connections: The Chao family maintains active involvement in Houston's civic and cultural institutions.
 Building relationships through shared board service, institutional connections, or mutual contacts may be pathways to consideration.

-Houston Institutional Network: The foundation has demonstrated sustained support for major Houston institutions including Rice University, Houston Methodist, Texas Children's Hospital, Houston Museum of Natural Science, Houston Museum of Art, and Houston Food Bank.
-Organizations embedded in Houston's philanthropic ecosystem may have better awareness of the foundation's interests.
+Houston Institutional Network: The foundation has demonstrated sustained support for major Houston institutions including Rice University, Houston Methodist, Texas Children's Hospital, Houston Museum of Natural Science, Museum of Fine Arts, Houston, and Houston Food Bank.
+Organisations embedded in Houston's philanthropic ecosystem may have better awareness of the foundation's interests.

-Asian Studies and Asian American Community: The foundation has shown particular interest in supporting Asian studies programs and preserving Asian American heritage.
-Organizations working in these areas with connections to Rice University's Chao Center for Asian Studies or similar programs may align with their priorities.
+Asian Studies and Asian American Community: The foundation has shown particular interest in supporting Asian studies programmes and preserving Asian American heritage.
+Organisations working in these areas with connections to Rice University's Chao Centre for Asian Studies or similar programmes may align with their priorities.

 Research and Innovation Focus: Given the family's background in the chemical industry and support for the T.T.
 Chao Symposium on Innovation, institutions advancing scientific research and innovation, particularly in chemistry, materials science, and related fields, may be of interest.